raufahmad292/kwansoNodeProject/README.md

 Limit accepts No of Maximum rows you want example 5 Off accepts No Of Starting Index example 0 status can be Completed or Pending

+Design Pattern
+I have used multiple design pattern in this solution , modular structure is made , I have made 4 diffierent modules these are users module, task module, invitation module and typeorm module.

+MVC (Model-View-Controller):
+The MVC pattern is fundamental to the structure of the solution.
+Controllers handle incoming requests, interact with services to process data, and return responses.
+Services contain the business logic, perform operations on data, and interact with repositories.
+Models represent the data structure and are used to define entities such as users, tasks, and invitations.

+Dependency Injection (DI):
+Dependency Injection is extensively used to manage the dependencies between various components of the application.
+Services and other dependencies are injected into controllers and other components, promoting modularity and testability.

+Repository Pattern:
+The repository pattern is utilized, particularly in database interactions.